mehulrathod-0666/blood-moon-theme/README.md

 ```

-Main theme is pink-blood. i just customaized it
+Main theme is pink-blood from ITSZXY.
+ I just customaized it.